 Longevity of results: The fat cells that are removed by liposuction do not grow back.
 If the client later gains or loses weight, the change tends to be distributed proportionally over the entire body.
 For the best results, the client’s post-op weight should be less than the pre-op weight.
 Although one can expect some changes with aging, provided that the client does not gain large amounts of weight, the client’s new, more pleasing silhouette is relatively permanent.

 What to Expect on the Day of Tumescent Liposuction

-Arrival: You will check in at the front desk at time of arrival.
+Arrival: You will check-in at the front desk at the time of arrival.
 A nurse will greet you.
 After you have signed your consent forms, you will be escorted to the bathroom.
 Your weight will be recorded and a pregnancy test will be done if indicated.

 Pre-Op Preparations: In the treatment room pre-operative photographs will be taken and then the areas on your body to be treated with liposuction are marked with a blue felt-tip pen.
 Additional photos of the markings on the body will be taken, and the client will be asked to initial these photos to confirm agreement with the areas to be treated by liposuction.
 This process of preoperative documentation typically requires 30 to 45 minutes before beginning the infiltration of the tumescent local anesthesia.
 Baseline vital signs will be obtained.